Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 $format->on('progress', function ($video, $format, $percentage) use($percentage_to_time_left) {

-// You can update a field in your database or can log it to a file
+// You can update a field in your database or log it to a file

 // You can also create a socket connection and show a progress bar to users